 It’s easy to forget an ice dam attack during spring or summer.
 True enough, most homeowners have to fix ice dam problems during winter and it’s a huge effort to remove.
 You only have limited options, but still these can reduce the damage ice dams cause to your roof.

 Ice dams happen quickly right after heavy snowfall.
 You can use a rake to remove the lower four feet of snow from the roof edge.
 In doing so, you can prevent ice dams from forming.
 You won’t need to get on a ladder to use roof rakes because they have a very long handle that reaches onto your roof.

 Next, you can use calcium chloride for ice dams.
 These chemicals will melt the top snow and reduce its layers achieving the same results as using rakes.
 However, make sure you have clear gutters and downspouts to prevent further ice dam growth.

 Lastly, if nothing can be done about the snow outside, it is vital to learn how to deal with leaks from the inside instead.
 In doing so, you prevent excessive water damage to your property until you can contact professional help.

 The Best Hassle-Free Method of Removing Ice Dams

 When you have ice dams in the middle of winter, it can be next to impossible how to resolve internal roof leaks.
 In situations where roof rakes and calcium chloride cannot help reduce internal roof leaks, you can call a professional ice dam removal contractor.

-If you have yet to find an excellent one in Calgary, you can count on No Payne Roofing to help you.
+If you have yet to find an excellent roofer in Calgary AB with top-tier experience and knowledge, you can count on No Payne Roofing to help you.
 With decades of experience providing superior residential roofing services including ice dam clearing and roof repairs and replacement, we can definitely handle anything you need.
 Contact us today!